ibm-cloud-docs/codeengine/batch-tutorial.md

 * [Create and work with a project](/docs/codeengine?topic=codeengine-manage-project).
 * Set up your [{{site.data.keyword.codeengineshort}} CLI](/docs/codeengine?topic=codeengine-kn-install-cli) environment.

-To create a job definition with the CLI, run the `ibmcloud coligo jobdef create` command.
+To create a job definition with the CLI, run the `ibmcloud ce jobdef create` command.
 This command requires a name and an image and also allows other optional arguments.

 The following example creates a job definition named `testjobdef` that uses the container image `ibmcom/testjob` and assigns 128 MB as memory and 1 CPU to the container.

 ```
-ibmcloud coligo jobdef create --image ibmcom/testjob --name testjobdef --memory 128M --cpu 1
+ibmcloud ce jobdef create --image ibmcom/testjob --name testjobdef --memory 128M --cpu 1
 ```
 {: pre}